issamelferkh/Matcha/README.md

 #User profile - always check if profile is completed or not ?

 ### Browsing -> NOK
-- [x] The user must be able to easily get a list of suggestions that match his profile (if the profile is filled). in this list:
+- [ ] The user must be able to easily get a list of suggestions that match his profile (if the profile is filled).
+In this list:
+> - [ ] sexual orientation
-@> - propose only interesting profiles (for exe only men for a heterosexual girls)
+> > - [ ] propose only interesting profiles (for exe only men for a heterosexual girls)
-@> - manage also the bisexuality
+> > - [ ] manage also the bisexuality
-@> - if the orientation isn't specified -> user will considered bi-sexual.
+> > - [ ] if the orientation isn't specified -> user will considered bi-sexual.

-- the profiles are matched with:
-> - sexual orientation
-> - geographic area
+> - [ ] geographic area
-> - max of common tags
+> - [ ] max of common tags
-> - max of "fame rating"
+> - [ ] max of "fame rating"
-- You must show in priority people from the same geographical area.
+- [ ] You must show in priority people from the same geographical area.
-- The suggestion list must be sortable by age, location, “fame rating” and common tags.
+- [ ] The suggestion list must be sortable by age, location, “fame rating” and common tags.
-- The suggestion list must be filterable by age, location, “fame rating” and common tags.
+- [ ] The suggestion list must be filterable by age, location, “fame rating” and common tags.

 ### Research -> NOK
-- The user must be able to run an advanced research selecting one or a few criterias such as:
+- [ ] The user must be able to run an advanced research selecting one or a few criterias such as:
-> - A age gap.
+> - [ ] A age gap.
-> - A “fame rating” gap.
-> - A location.
+> - [ ] A location.
-> - One or multiple interests tags.
+> - [ ] One or multiple interests tags.
+> - [ ] A “fame rating” gap.
-- The resulting list must be sortable by age, location, “fame rating” and common tags.
+- [ ] The resulting list must be sortable by age, location, “fame rating” and common tags.
-- The resulting list must be filterable by age, location, “fame rating” and common tags.
+- [ ] The resulting list must be filterable by age, location, “fame rating” and common tags.

 ### Profile of other users -> NOK
 - [x] the user must be able to consult the profile of other users.